MDouglas345/Brok-n-Sindri-s-Trinkets/README.md

 Holding the secondary key on a Frost imbued item will cause the area to be overcome by a terrible cold.

+### NPCS
+Obviously a mod named after Brok and Sindri would have them as npcs, right?

 ## License